adrianchincm/paperhands/README.md

-# Paperhands
+# Paperhands *(Work in progress)*
 ![paperhand_logo](https://i.ibb.co/hX7vbCW/paperhands-removebg-preview.png)

-(Work in progress)
+Paperhands is an paper account exchange where you can buy and sell cryoptocurrencies, and track your portfolio!
-Paperhands is an paper account exchange where you can buy and sell cryoptocurrencies, and track your portfolio
+*Also my first ruby on rails project*
 ---

 Give it a try at : https://rocky-eyrie-27317.herokuapp.com/